OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

         - e.g. user has cadmium red, analysis detects alizarin crimson. `From Your Palette` shows `Cadmium Red`
             - but there should be an indicator that it is NOT a _DIRECT_ match, but rather, it is a _CLOSE_ match.

+- ~*Enhancements*~
+    - User can add a bunch of images and get an AveragePalette for those images.
+        - User can easily delete/add more images
+    - User can take pictures of their paints to create their palette, fuck the palette creation form.
+        - Accept UIImage as input and detect with SwiftVibrantium

 # Personal Diary

 ## Backlog
 - For missed connections, estimate the mixes of colour one would need to make that colour from the palette.
 - Given an input of about 7 images, generate the least amount of colours needed to make a palette.
 ..

 # POST MVP